sbose78/my_vimeo_scrape/README.md

 4. All static files are placed in the wsgi/static directory.
+		The static files used are:
+			i.
+Jquery : jquery-1.8.3.min.js
+			ii. loading icon: loading-vim.gif

 5. The contents of the scrape_scripts are not required in the web-project.